pkandathil/curl-multi-exec/readme.md

 ## Installation

-Deploy this project as a regular code igniter project.
+Deploy this project as a regular code igniter project. *These configurations are not optimized by any standard.*
 ```
 server {
     listen   80;